Colour Fields // Yago Hortal, Prudencio Irazabal, Robert Pan, Annemarie Terlage & Antony Micallef

 ROBERT PAN

-Although Robert Pan (1969, Italy) was educated to become a sculptor, he has chosen the two-dimensional surface for his artistic creations.
-His creations are not supported by wooden panel, canvas or paper, but by a metal grid and his ‘painting material’ is petroleum-based synthetic resin.
-With respect for these materials and patience for the drying process implicit to this method, he superimposes dozens of monochromatic liquid layers of resin one by one.
-Like lumpy and shiny semi-transparent veils, they cover the surface colour after colour.
-After this, Pan sands the layered surface open again in various places, creating an enigmatic drawing.
-The different colors shimmer through in an idiosyncratic and apparently independent process.
+Although Robert Pan (1969, Italy) trained as a sculptor, he opts for the two-dimensional surface for his creations.
+However, his use of materials does not belong to the traditional painting profession.
+The support of his work is a metal grid and his 'painting material' is petroleum-based synthetic resin.
+With respect for these materials and patience for the drying process implicit in his working method, he superimposes dozens of monochrome liquid layers of resin one by one.
+Color after color, they cover the surface like lobed and shiny semi-transparent veils.
+Pan then sands open the layered surface in various places, creating an enigmatic drawing.
+The different colors shimmer through here in an idiosyncratic and seemingly independent process.

 ANNEMARIE TERLAGE

-Annemarie Terlage (1967, NL) paints memories with epoxy.
-She composes imaginary landscapes and architectural sets based on personal memories from her childhood.
-Terlage has lived in the United States for a long time and this is reflected by her work.
-The works breathe the atmosphere of a sun-drenched California of the 1970s and 1980s and arouse a longing of where you want to go; a kind of dream.
-Terlage’s compositions are characterized by bold colours and lines.
-She experiments with a combination of epoxy and acrylic paint, using a colour palette that ranges from subdued warm tones to almost hallucinatory ‘glow in the dark’ colours that are reminiscent of the neon lights of the Las Vegas Strip.
+Annemarie Terlage (1967, Netherlands) paints her memories with epoxy.
+She creates imaginary landscapes and architectural sets based on personal memories from her childhood.
+Terlage has lived in America for a long time and that theme can be found in her work.
+The works exude the atmosphere of a sun-drenched California of the 1970s and 1980s and arouse a desire of where you want to go; kind of dreamlike.
+Terlage's compositions are characterized by bold colors and lines.
+She experiments with a combination of epoxy and acrylic paint, using a color palette that ranges from subdued warm tones to almost hallucinatory 'glow in the dark' reminiscent of the neon lights of the Las Vegas Strip.

 ANTONY MICALLEF

-Antony Micallef (1975, UK) is known for his visually charged figure paintings.
-In his recent series of work the artist builds up a relief-like surface with heavy paint to depict a figurative mass in front of a muted background.
-Using an impasto technique, the material is pushed to its limits and obscures our reading of painting and sculpture.
+Antony Micallef (1975, Great Britain) is known for his visually charged figure paintings.
+In the recent series of works by Micallef that we show in the exhibition 'Colour Fields', the artist builds up a relief-like surface with heavy paint to depict a figurative mass against a muted background.
+Using an impasto technique pushes the material to its limits and clouds our reading of painting and sculpture.
 Antony Micallef is a British contemporary artist and painter who lives and works in London.
 His art is included in numerous collections around the world and has been part of group exhibitions at the National Portrait Gallery, The Royal Academy, Tate Britain and ICA London, among others.